-This course, delivered entirely in Nishnaabemwin, culminates the four-year Nishnaabemwin Pane Immersion Program.
+This course, delivered entirely in Anishinaabemwin, culminates the four-year Anishinaabemwin Pane Immersion Program.
 Students will understand fully what the instructor is saying and will be able to translate accurately the general content of that speech.
 Students will be able to engage in dialogues with the instructor and answer appropriately questions posed by the instructor.
 Lab hours are additional hours spent with fluent speaker(s).
 Prerequisite: None.
-Course offered on campus.